nonviolent-action-lab/crowd-counting-consortium/ccc_data_dictionary.md

 - **LocationDetail**.
 If known, details on the location within the city or town where the action took place.

+- **County**.
+The name of the county (or similar administrative unit) in which the event's locality is situated.
+Where localities span multiple counties, the county names are concatenated in a semicolon-separated string (e.g., "Durham; Orange" for "Durham, NC").

 - **Online**.
 Binary indicator for online-only events.
 1 = yes, 0 = no.

 - **EventType**.
 Type of action (e.g. march, protest, demonstration, strike, riot).
 If more than one, separate with semi-colons.